|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Finally, at very long distances from a nuclear explosion the radiation flux simply diminishes to the natural background level.

 At Hiroshima and Nagasaki there were hundreds of thousands of people exposed to non-lethal radiation doses.
 They and their children survived and largely lived normal subsequent lives.
 Their risk of childbirth defects and cancers was not significantly above normal.
 This practical experience must be taken into account in determination of what is a safe tolerable ionizing radiation dose.

 A secondary effect of a nuclear explosion is that it irradiates with neutrons a lot of solid ground and bomb casing material which forms a dust cloud.
 This dust flows with the prevailing wind and ultimately falls to earth as fallout.
-At locations where it settles to ground level this fallout will substantially raise the apparent background radiation level.
+At locations where it settles to ground level this fallout will substantially raise the local background radiation level.
 The persistence of that increase in background radiation depends on the elemental mix of the fallout.
 On the Japanese fishing boat "The Lucky Dragon" in 1954 over 20 sailors were exposed to US hydrogen bomb fallout for an extended period.
 Most of them survived and lived normal subsequent lives.
 Again, there is the issue of what is a tolerable radiation dose and what are its long term effects?

 One of the consequences of the use of atomic weapons in WWII was to create an overwhelming and unreasonable fear of radiation among members of the general public who lack an understanding of both the nature of various forms of radiation and the related bio-physics.
 There are significant segments of the public that fear radiation from high voltage power lines, even though the frequency of that radiation is many orders of magnitude removed from frequencies that can affect human body chemistry.
 Among much of the present medical community there is an unreasonable fear of increased cancer risk due to cumulative diagnostic x-rays, even though the x-ray dose required to cause a cancer is many orders of magnitude greater than the x-ray doses used in medical diagnostics.